Read summarized version with

 Best for: Large organizations already using Atlassian tools

 Confluence from Atlassian has been the corporate wiki standard for years.
-It's powerful and feature-rich.
+Powerful, deeply featured, the works.

 What it does well:

-The customization options are extensive.
-Custom templates, layouts, and integrations with a wide range of third-party tools mean you can tailor it to fit your enterprise needs.
+Customization runs deep.
+Custom templates, layouts, and integrations with a long list of third-party tools let you shape it around enterprise needs.

 The catch:

 Confluence has a steep learning curve.
-It's powerful, but that power comes with complexity.
-Smaller teams often find it overkill.
+The power is real, but so is the complexity, and smaller teams often find it overkill.

 Pricing starts at $5.50 per user per month for the Standard plan.